ige-calcul/public-docs/docs/computing-clusters.md

 For now the most used cluster is dahu which is used for CPU ressources

 Gricad is open for any student/researcher/engineer.
 If you have a contract with Grenoble University, you have already an internal account defined by Agalan Credentials.
-If you are outside the campus and even outside France, you will get an external account as long as you have an institutianal email
+If you are outside the campus and even outside France, you will get an external account as long as you have an institutional email
 For both cases you will need to log in to a special interface and create an account anyway to join a project (more details follow)

-@Ige, we are a providing a {ref}`straighforward documentation<dahu>`, to start computing rapidly
+@IGE, we are a providing a {ref}`straighforward documentation<dahu>`, to start computing rapidly

-You can also have a look to [a more detailed documentation from Gricad](https://gricad-doc.univ-grenoble-alpes.fr/hpc/)
+You can also have a look to [a more detailled documentation from Gricad](https://gricad-doc.univ-grenoble-alpes.fr/hpc/)

 As for GPU ressources and IA computing, there is [another cluster named bigfoot](https://gricad-doc.univ-grenoble-alpes.fr/hpc/joblaunch/job_gpu/)